Gi60s/openapi-enforcer-middleware/docs-src/getting-started.md

 ![Overview](overview.png)

-## Open API Document
+## OpenAPI Document

-Any property within your Open API document that starts with a `x-` is known as an extension property.
-The Open API Enforcer Middleware uses two extensions (`x-controller` and `x-operation`) to link your Open API path operations to your NodeJS code.
+Any property within your OpenAPI document that starts with a `x-` is known as an extension property.
+The OpenAPI Enforcer Middleware uses two extensions (`x-controller` and `x-operation`) to link your OpenAPI path operations to your NodeJS code.

 For now know that: